MINAqwq/MFFS/doc/FileSystem.md

 | Size | uint32_t | number of sectors the root dir takes |
 | Allocation Map | uint32_t | sector number of the deallocation list |
 | Latest Allocation | uint32_t | latest allocated sector number |

+The root directories file entry capacity depends on the block size, since it won't use [sector marker](#sector-marker).
+(This is because I'm to lazy to change and tbh I think it's just good practice to not bloat a root dir :3).
+The capacity for 512B Sectors should be 7.

+Adding sector markers for the root entry is at least on my TODO list.

 #### Sector Size